nzxth2/YGO_LOTD_LE_YDC_Converter/README.md

-# YGO LOTD Link Evolution YDC Converter Editor
+# YGO LOTD Link Evolution YDC Converter
  Converter for .ydc deck files of Yu-Gi-Oh!
 Legacy of the Duelist Link Evolution

 ## Features